marufdsi/HiringApp/README.md

 1. Clone the project from git.
 2. Run npm install to install the dependencies
 3. After all the dependencies are installed, run grunt to do the designated tasks
-4. After Downloading, run grunt serve commanbd to start the application.
+4. After Downloading, run grunt to start the application.